John Turner (miser): Death

 At Turner's death, there was much public speculation on the subject of Turner's worth.
-His will was proved on 12 April 1883 at the Principal Registry, although a double probate was issued in November 1887 or 1889.
+His will was proved on 12 April 1883 at the Principal Registry, although a double probate was issued in November 1889.
 In April 1883 his personal estate was calculated as £50,784, 15s 10d.
+(Note: Probate: Quotes: "John Turner of Starbeck, Harrogate.
+Former grant: 12 April 1883 at the Principal Registry, personal estate £50,784, 15s 10d (equivalent to £5,441,695 in 2021)".
+Final probate: "The will with a codicil of John Turner late of Beech Villa or Cottage Starbeck near Harrogate in the county of York gentleman who died 2 March 1883 at Harrogate proved at the Principal Registry by John Ernest Priestley Turner of Merton College in the University of Oxford a student in the said university the other executor.)
+However, Harrogate historian Stephen Abbott wrote that although Turner's property values had depreciated in the three years prior to his death, he left more than £100,000.

 In 1884, as part of a retrospective of the previous year, The Knaresborough Post printed the following obituary of Turner:

-[a] figure closely associated with early Harrogate, the late John Turner, of Starbeck.
+[A] figure closely associated with early Harrogate, the late John Turner, of Starbeck.
 The penurious habits of this individual are well known, and perhaps to some extent he merited the title given him by a Bradford contemporary – miser; but though charity was a quality foreign to his nature, his sense of justice, on the other hand, was so acute, that we believe he was easier satisfied upon the question of per cent, than has been many a man more generally credited with charitable proclivities.

 Aftermath

 During the forty years after Turner began to earn his fortune, one of his former Bradford apprentices did very well, behaving somewhat unlike his former master Turner.
 That lad "amassed a handsome fortune in a neighbouring county [and lived] honoured and respected as a public benefactor".

+Turner's gravestone, on the Anglican consecrated portion of Grove Road Cemetery, is described by Stephen G. Abbott as, "a large, gothic style family memorial".
 Soon after Turner died, his biography by a "Bradford contemporary", in which he was titled "Harrogate miser" and compared to Daniel Dancer, was printed in detail in The Bradford Observer, and repeated in two of Robert Ackrill's newspapers, The Knaresborough Post and The Pateley Bridge & Nidderdale Herald.
+In 2004, Turner was still remembered by The Harrogate Advertiser in Harrogate as a miser under the heading, "The story of a Starbeck miser", with a photograph of his memorial, and in two books by Stephen G. Abbott.